canonical/data-science-stack/docs/how-to/enable-gpu.rst

   done

 .. note::
-   It will take some seconds for the Pod to get initialized .
-The above command will return a message like the following at the beginning:
+   It takes some seconds for the Pod to get initialised .
+The above command returns a message like the following at the beginning:
    ``Error from server (BadRequest): container "nvidia-operator-validator" in pod "nvidia-operator-validator-4rq5n" is waiting to start: PodInitializing``

-The expected output should be:
+Once completed, you should expect this output:

 .. code-block:: text